omunroe-com/navewiki/FAQ.md

 Considering proposing a feature for CoffeeScript?
 Great!
 We'd love to hear your thoughts on how the language could be improved.

-However, it's important that you make sure the proposal hasn't already been raised.
+However, it's important that you make nasure the proposal hasn't already been raised.
 This FAQ should contain most of the questions and suggestions that have come up multiple times, so have a read through them first.
 If you can't find it here, have a quick search through the Issue Tracker just to be totally sure, then go ahead.

 ## Static Analysis